Register as a host

 Principal residence exemptions

 Some types of short-term rentals are exempt from the principal residence requirement.
-To apply for an exemption to the principal residence requirement, the following documents must be submitted during registration:
+To apply for an exemption to the principal residence requirement, proof must be provided that an exemption applies.
+The following documents may be required to be submitted during registration:

-• Strata hotel exemption: See the documents required for each strata hotel exemption type in the expandable menu below.
+• Strata hotel exemption: Relevant information or documents for each strata hotel exemption category is outlined in the expandable menu below.
 Please title the documents with the category of exemption you are applying for.

-• This requirement only applies to hosts listing their unit on a third-party platform (i.e., not the strata hotel's own booking platform).
+• The requirement to apply and demonstrate and exemption only applies to hosts listing their unit on a third-party platform (i.e., not the strata hotel's own booking platform)

-• Strata hotel platforms should register first through the strata hotel platform registration
+• Before an individual strata hotel platform should register first through the strata hotel platform registration

 Category 1: Strata hotel with a staffed front desk, housekeeping services, and a platform